Quick links on this page:

 Allen & Chris, trapped in some sort of Photoshop-mirror-body-twin hellish nightmare

 The idea for this challenge was conceived by Allen Ashley.
+It was launched in March 2017.

 Many 'How To' books will tell you to be precise and careful when using sensory words.
 Here, we invite you to be profuse and bountiful in your use of purple prose.